Loosing touch with reality.

 A God-spoken, incarnationally-claimed reality has something to say to us that we don’t already know.
 A world addressed by God in Christ is not a silent object we stand over and control, but a reality that makes a claim on us.

-God didn’t address reality abstractly.
-He addressed the world personally and relationally, from within it, through the incarnate Son who assumed our humanity, and as such, speaks as man to God and as God to man.
-Through the incarnate Son, who is both God and man, God addresses the world as its Creator, for the sake of our communion with Him.
+And when God addressed reality, He didn’t address reality abstractly.
+He addressed the world personally and relationally, from within it, through the incarnate Son who assumed our humanity, and as such, speaks as both man to God and as God to man.
+Through the Incarnate Son, who is both God and man, God addresses the world as its Creator, for the sake of our communion with Him.

 That means the world is not merely spoken about; it is spoken to.
 God speaks to the world in Jesus Christ.4 And because Christ is Himself human—fully human inside our reality—God’s address to reality is simultaneously an address to us.
 We are not just neutral observers in a world addressed by God; we are participants in it.
 To encounter such a world, then, is to encounter a reality that already names us, places us, and calls us.

 However we encounter, perceive, or come to know such a reality, it is only by setting aside our preconceived notions—our frameworks, models, and maps.
-We cannot know a God-addressed reality without repentance.5
+We cannot know a God-addressed reality without repentance from our conceptual abstractions.5

 This repentance is not a moral add-on in some spiritual-only category of our lives.
 It is the posture required in our business lives, professional lives, family lives, ministry lives, when true reality challenges our claim to authority.
-Rendered reality lets us remain in charge, but God-addressed reality puts us under a truth we did not create.
+Our rendered realities let us remain in charge, but God-addressed reality puts us under truth we didn’t create.
 To encounter such a world is to be confronted, displaced, and called to respond—and that response is repentance.
-Repentance is required because addressed reality refuses our sovereignty, displaces our frameworks, exposes our abstractions as evasions of truth, and asks us to surrender control to receive what is true.
-To know an addressed world, we must abandon the posture of mastery.
+Repentance is required because reality addressed by God refuses our sovereignty, displaces our frameworks, exposes our abstractions as evasions of truth, and asks us to surrender control to receive what is true.
+To know a God-addressed world, we must abandon our posture of mastery.
 That abandonment is repentance.

 God’s address is never just informational.
 It is relational and covenantal.
 It creates obligation, not just understanding.
 God’s address to the world is mediated through Christ, and Christ’s address necessarily includes us.
 To be addressed by the living God is not merely to be informed, but to be summoned.